DHTMLX/docs-suite/docs/grid/usage.md

 ### Localizing data grouping labels

-You can render Grid data grouping labels in the necessary language by translating the related strings and applying a ready locale for the component.
+You can render Grid data grouping labels in the necessary language by translating the related strings and applying the resulting locale to the component.
 The default Grid locale looks like this:

 ~~~jsx
 const en = {